Sub-IoT/Sub-IoT-Stack/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-&copy; Copyright 2015-2016, University of Antwerp and others
+&copy; Copyright 2015-2021, University of Antwerp, Aloxy NV and others